tadinhhuy/tadinhhuy/README.md

   <div>
     <p>
-      When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life. - Jean Shinoda Bolen
+      Limitations are like mirages created by your own mind.
+When you realise that limitation do not exist, those around you will also feel it and allow you inside their space. - Stephen Richards
     </p>
     <div id="header" align="center">
       <div id="badges">